JorgeLGonzalez/dungeon_crawl_p2p/src/hud/tooltips/README.md

 ### on_player_move

-If the local player moves, we check if they have moved onto an entity that supports a tooltip and toggle or hide the tooltip as needed.
+If the local player moves, we check if they have moved onto an entity that supports a tooltip and show or hide the tooltip as needed.
 If the move was for the remote player who had a tooltip on its sprite, we hide it since we assume the player moved out from under the mouse cursor.

 ### on_monster_move